oksana93/tecforce/frontend/README.md

 > Note: this feature is available with `react-scripts@2.0.0` and higher.

-If the `proxy` option is **not** flexible enough for you, you can get direct access to the Express app instance and hook up your own proxy middleware.
+If the `proxy` option is **not** flexible enough for you, you can getCities direct access to the Express app instance and hook up your own proxy middleware.

 You can use this feature in conjunction with the `proxy` property in `package.json`, but it is recommended you consolidate all of your logic into `src/setupProxy.js`.